K14Social Dive (International)

 Dafna Talmon (Artist, Photographer, Geographer)

-Hyperactively moving through space, she challenges forms and lifestyles.
-She examines relationships and separations, routines and rituals, escape, freedom, imprisonment and home.
+Hyperactively moving through space, I challenges forms and lifestyles.
+I examine relationships and separations, routines and rituals, escape, freedom, imprisonment and home.

-She graduated from the Postgraduate Fine Art Program, Hamidrasha.
-She holds a BA and MA in geography, specialising in Urban Planning, from Tel Aviv University and The Hebrew University of Jerusalem.
+I Graduate Postgraduate Fine Art Program, Hamidrasha.
+I hold a BA and MA in geography, specialising in Urban Planning, from Tel Aviv University and The Hebrew University of Jerusalem.

 Photo by Adi Krauss